Photograph courtesy of Taff Gillingham

 Digby’s father was Digby Manfred Ffrench, born 1862, Galway, Ireland.
 He was a Physician, Surgeon & public vaccinator.
 He died in 1904, age 44.
 He spent most of his career as Doctor of Debenham, Suffolk.
 Where the family home was Cherry Tree Cottage, Debenham.

-In January 1918, at Lee St. Peter, Lewisham, Digby Manfred Ffrench of Redcastle, Denham, Bucks, married Margaret Wallace, 1895, Lewisham.
+In January 1918, at St. Peter’s Church, Lee, Lewisham, Digby Manfred Ffrench of Redcastle, Denham, Bucks, married Margaret Wallace, 1895, Lewisham.
 The couple lived at 50, Hogarth Road, South Kensington, Middlesex.

-Leaving from the port of London on the 9th August 1914, Digby travelled 1st Class to Buenos Aires, Argentina Republic on the S.S.
-‘Moorish Prince’ of the Moorish Line. he was to be a pupil on a ranch.
+Departing from the Port of London on the 9th August 1914, Digby travelled 1st Class to Buenos Aires, Argentina Republic on the S.S.
+‘Moorish Prince’ of the Moorish Line.
+He was to be a pupil on a ranch.
 The S.S.
 ‘Moorish Prince’ could accommodate 12 adults and would take 60 days to reach its destination at Rosanio, Argentina Republic, via Buenos Aires Argentina Republic & Montevideo, Uruguay.

 Margaret received her late husband’s 1914 Star at her home, 74, Landerville Mansions, Maida Vale.